 11 East 26th Street, New York, NY 10010

 Geared toward kids ages 8-13, this museum will take the family on a fascinating journey through 350 years of New York City history.
 You’ll learn about famous historical figures crucial to shaping the city, like Alexander Hamilton (yes, that guy from the musical!).
 There are also exhibits on lesser-known young people throughout the centuries, such as the children who rode orphan trains from NYC to rural America and the newsboys and girls who sold newspapers on the city streets.
 The American Dreamers exhibit features images of New Yorkers, past and present, and a photo booth that lets the kiddos snap pics and add the occupation they hope to have when they’re grown up.
-The museum is open Friday-Sunday, and tickets cost $6 for kids 5-13, $13 for students, and $22 for adults.
+The museum is open Tuesday-Sunday, and admission is free.

 The New York Historical Society, 170 Central Park West at 77th Street, New York, NY 10024